hzc363/MetaCyto/README.md

 * **MetaCyto_Example_One_Experiment:** This example shows how to use MetaCyto to analyze cytometry data from a single experiment.

 ## Vignette
 A vignette in the form of R Markdown (MetaCyto_Vignette.Rmd) is created to introduce users to MetaCyto.
+It is available in : https://github.com/hzc363/MetaCyto_Examples

 ## Reference